-How can I reinvigorate team meetings, and engage everyone in what needs to happen?
+How can I reinvigorate team meetings, so they are dynamic and productive?

-Do you sometimes feel as if your team isn’t fully on board or engaged?
+Do you sometimes feel as if team members arent fully on board, aren’t engaged?

 Are people so caught up in operational work that they aren’t connecting with what needs to be done at a strategic level?

-Have new ways of working made it more difficult to run meetings that are focussed and dynamic?
-Do you find it challenging to make the best use of precious meeting time, whether meeting online or in person ?
+Have changed ways of working made it more difficult to run meetings that are focussed and dynamic?
+Do you find it challenging to make the best use of precious meeting time, whether online or in person ?

 There is a way.